AbdulrahmanJ204/SQL-compiler/readme.md

 ## License

-[ِA Students work so you are free to use]
+[ِA Students work so feel free to use it]

 ## Acknowledgments